WIRED Innovation Award

 Current table is a new kind of energy source within the home or office.
-Its glass surface is engineered from integrated solar cells that use the property of colour to create an electrical current, just like photosynthesis.
+Its has integrated solar cells that use the property of colour to create an electrical current, just like photosynthesis.

 The dye-sensitised solar cells also work efficiently under diffuse light — effectively making it the first piece of furniture to harvest energy indoors.

 With no cables, Current Table is self sufficient and can be used to charge your devices.
 It is intelligent too and show how it works best: through an app you read light intensity and how much energy has been stored.
 Scroll down to order now!

 Current Window uses the latest solar cell technology to generate electricity from daylight.

 Its dye-sensitised solar cells work much like the process of photosynthesis, turning the properties of colour into an electrical current for devices and appliances.